Skip to content

 Show Notes

-Jim Shannon and Mike Hyatt welcome listeners to another trip down the Bourbon Road, this time joined by two guests from Spirits of French Lick in southern Indiana: Alan Bishop, the distillery's alchemist and lead distiller, and Jolie Casper-Zach, the marketing director.
-The conversation spans Indiana distilling history, the revival of Hoosier Apple Brandy, historic local figures who inspired the bottle labels, and the philosophy of pot still distillation and respecting the grain.
+Jim Shannon and Mike Hyatt welcome listeners to another trip down the Bourbon Road, this time joined by two guests from Spirits of French Lick in southern Indiana: Alan Bishop, the distillery's alchemist and head distiller, and Jolie Casper-Zach, the marketing director.
+Together they explore the history of Springs Valley, the legacy of larger-than-life local figures like Lee W. Sinclair and William Dalton, and the philosophy of pot still distillation that sets Spirits of French Lick apart.
+From the grain-forward four-grain bourbon to a frontier-style Hoosier Apple Brandy, this episode is a deep dive into craft distilling rooted in place, people, and respect for ingredients.

 On the Tasting Mat: